What is RevOps? A simple guide to a powerful business concept

 Technology is a critical component of every successful RevOps team.

 Each of these tools is important.
-But most experts agree that the CRM you choose will have the most impact on your new RevOps team and its ability to succeed.
-This is because your CRM is where the bulk of your organizational data will reside.
+But, most experts agree that the CRM you choose will have the most impact on your new RevOps team and its ability to succeed.
+Your CRM is where the bulk of your organizational data will reside.
 Make sure your CRM of choice is:

-If you can’t decide which CRM is right for you, give Nutshell a try.
+If you’re searching for a high-powered CRM that’s also easy to use, give Nutshell a try.
 Nutshell is super intuitive, which means your new RevOps team can be up and running quickly.
-It’s also packed with features like powerful contact managementsales automationpipeline managementteam collaboration, and tons of integrations.
+It’s also packed with features like powerful contact management, sales automation, pipeline management, team collaboration, and tons of integrations.

 Try Nutshell for free for 14 days to see if it’s the right solution for your team.